Windows

 Get-IscsiTarget

-If you are using MPIO to connect the SAN
+If you are using MPIO to connect the SAN, run the below PowerShell command

 mpclaim -s -d

-Look for Disk number of SAN for Ex:- MPIO Disk 0 and append the digit “0” in command as below, it will show all the multipaths
+Ex:- For Disk 0, append the digit “0” in the command as below, it will show all the multipath

 mpclaim -s -d 0

-1. Check FCINFO (Fibre Channel Information Tool) for windows 2003 & windows 2000 servers
+Check FCINFO (Fibre Channel Information Tool) for Windows 2003 and Windows 2000 servers

-This tool is to discovery the SAN resources and configuration information on your Fibre Channel SAN
+This tool is to discover the SAN resources and configuration information on your Fibre Channel SAN

 Download the tool from here: